memonji/SM_SB/ReadME.md

 This repository contains the material used for collecting behavioural judgements over the semantic maps.

-The dynamical scrips which are the source codes for the experiment are *./index_blind.html* and *./index_sighted.html*.
+The dynamic scripts for the experiment are:
+- *./index_blind.html*
+- *./index_sighted.html*.
+-
-Those two versions have been implemented since trials distributions and instructions are slightly different between the two.
-The experiment has been run and stored on cognition.run (https://www.cognition.run/) (two different Tasks, one for blind, one for sighted)
+These two versions have been implemented as the trial distributions and instructions differ slightly between the two.
+The experiment was run and stored on [Cognition.run] (https://www.cognition.run/) (two different tasks, one for blind participants and one for sighted participants).

+#### Directory Structure

-#### ****'stimuli_selection/*'****
+#### ****'stimuli_selection/'****
-Folder  with the scripts and files used for the selection of the stimuli and storing.
+This folder contains the scripts and files used for the selection and storage of stimuli.

-You can find the description of the steps used to choose and build the stimuli files in *'./stimuli_selection_documentation.R'*.
+- **Documentation:** The description of the steps used to choose and build the stimuli files can be found in *'./stimuli_selection_documentation.R'*.
+- **Important Directories:**
-Two important directories are *'./scripts/bestworst_tools/*'* which contains the software developed by (Hollis, 2018) for the best-worst scaling technique distribution that we employed for the trials and we will use for the data analysis. *'./scripts/sm0-modelExploration_3'* contains the exploration of the models we employed in this study (Word2Vec and Vispa) to select the stimuli.
+  - **'./scripts/bestworst_tools/'**: Contains the software developed by Hollis (2018) for the best-worst scaling technique distribution used for the trials and data analysis.
+  - **./scripts/sm0-modelExploration_3/**: Contains the exploration of the models (Word2Vec and Vispa) employed in this study to select the stimuli.

 #### ****'input_data/*'****
-This folder contains all the files which serve as stimuli and instructions for the experiment.
+This folder contains all files serving as stimuli and instructions for the experiment.

-The *'./audio_data/'* folder, since the experiment will be done within audio data and the instructions will be given as such, contains the audio version of the experiment instructions, stimuli and division sounds.
-The *'./audio_data/instructions/'* folder has files for the both versions for sighted and blind participants and there are folder which have the specific instructions for the two versions of the experiment.
+- **Audio Data:**
+  - **'./audio_data/'**: Contains the audio version of the experiment instructions, stimuli, and division sounds.
+  - **'./audio_data/instructions/'**: Contains instruction files for both sighted and blind participants.
 Some of them are common between the two of them and those are inside the *'./audio_data/instructions/common/'* folder.
-*'./audio_data/stimuli/'* folder contains different directories, seen the selection of the stimuli being categorical.
+  - **./audio_data/stimuli/:** Contains directories with the categorical selection of stimuli.

+- **PapaParseFiles**
-The *'./papaParse_files/'* contains the necessary files to be uploaded on cognition.run to let papaParse library being uploaded.
+  - **'./papaParse_files/'**: Contains the necessary files to be uploaded on Cognition.run for the papaParse library.

+- **Stimuli Dataframe:**
-The *'./stimuli_dataframe/'* contains the .csv files where the stimuli and their distribution over trials has been stored.
-This is the input file that the index scripts will read and associate to the audio files stimuli.
+  - **'./stimuli_dataframe/'**: Contains the .csv files where the stimuli and their distribution over trials are stored.
+This is the input file that the index scripts will read and associate with the audio file stimuli.

+**Note**
-All those files are inside different folders for clarity and tideness.
-In the actual experiment code, seen cognition.run settings, the files have been uploaded in one common directory at source code level.
+All files are organized into different folders for clarity and tidiness.
+In the actual experiment code, due to Cognition.run settings, the files have been uploaded into a single common directory at the source code level.
+Therefore, in **'./index_blind.html'** and **'./index_sighted.html'**, the directory paths only include file names without considering different directories.
-That's why in the *./index_blind.html* and *./index_sighted.html* the directory paths are not taking into account the different directories but just the file names.

 ### Requirements
 The dynamical source codes have been implemented over a JsPsych 7.3.4 version, which have been retrieved